reservoirpy/reservoirpy/docs/source/user_guide/create_new_node.rst

 It is a good practice to find meaningful names for your node instances.

 .. warning::
-    All Node instances names must be unique !
+    All Node instances names must be unique!
     ReservoirPy will raise an exception if it is not the case.
     All node classes generate their own unique default names though.